 Most dentists work with 3rd party lenders such as CareCredit or similar financing programs.
 You can apply online or at the dental office you’ll usually get approval within just a few minutes.
 Depending on the type of plan you enroll in, you usually have several months to pay it off.
 Financing can also be combined with your insurance if you prefer to go that route.

 One of the advantages of financing is that you can go ahead and benefit from having dental implants without having to wait months—or years—to save up the money in advance.

 Dental discount plans are great for families or individuals that are looking to save 10% to 60% on the average cost of dental care.
+Financing options like discount dental plans can reduce your total costs and what you pay out of pocket significantly.
 Dental plans are nationwide with over 100,000 dentists in the program, see if you can save with a dentist near you.